wufe/Polo/README.md

 ## Known issues / missing features
 - Add support to command concatenations (; and &&)
-- Update session-helper design
-- Update session page design (estimated time required, progress bar)
+- Admin interface with
-- Add possibility to manually trigger a fetch in a git application folder
+    - Control over manual trigger of fetch in a git application folder
-- Configuration CRUD via UI
+    - Application configuration CRUD UI